 The structure of the pion's quark distributions in the deep valence region, where a single parton carries a large fraction, $x$, of the pion's momentum, has been of considerable interest~\cite{Holt:2010vj}, particularly regarding its behavior in the limit as $x \to 1$.
 An ongoing debate has pitted arguments based on perturbative QCD models, which predict an asymptotic behavior for the valence quark PDF $\sim (1-x)^{\beta_v}$ with $\beta_v=2$, against various nonperturbative models which favor smaller values $\beta_v \lesssim 1$~\cite{Ezawa:1974wm, Landshoff:1973pw, Gunion:1973ex, Farrar:1979aw, Berger:1979du, Shigetani:1993dx, Szczepaniak:1993uq, Davidson:1994uv, Hecht:2000xa, Melnitchouk:2002gh, Noguera:2015iia, Hutauruk:2016sug, Hobbs:2017xtq, deTeramond:2018ecg, Bednar:2018mtf, Lan:2019vui, Lan:2019rba, Chang:2020kjj, Cui:2020tdf, Kock:2020frx}.
 There are even suggestions~\cite{Chang:2021utv} that failure to obtain $\beta_v=2$ would be in conflict with QCD itself, and the debate is motivating experimental programs aimed at discriminating between the possible large-$x$ behaviors~\cite{Arrington:2021biu}.

-Recently, significant progress has been made in resumming large logarithmic corrections in perturbative QCD from partonic threshold effects in high-energy reactions \cite{Bonvini:2015ira, Liu:2017pbb, Hinderer:2018nkb, Bacchetta:2019tcu, Dai:2021mxb}.
+Recently, significant progress has been made in resumming large logarithmic corrections in perturbative QCD from partonic threshold effects in high-energy reactions through various methods and approximations \cite{Korchemsky:1992xv, Belitsky:1998tc, Moch:2005ky, Laenen:2005uz, Idilbi:2006dg, Ravindran:2006bu, Bonvini:2015ira, Bonocore:2016awd, Liu:2017pbb, Banerjee:2018vvb, Beneke:2018gvs, Hinderer:2018nkb, Bacchetta:2019tcu, Lustermans:2019cau, Dai:2021mxb, Abele:2021nyo, vanBeekveld:2021mxn}.
 In particular, in a seminal study of pion-nucleus Drell-Yan (DY) lepton pair production data~\cite{Conway:1989fs, Badier:1983mj}, Aicher, Sch\"afer and Vogelsang (ASV)~\cite{Aicher:2010cb} showed that corrections from threshold resummation~\cite{Westmark:2017uig, Bonvini:2010tp} made significant contributions at large values of $x$.
 A naive $\beta_v \approx 1$ behavior of the valence pion parton distribution function (PDF) in a fixed order calculation was found to yield a softer, $\beta_v \approx 2$ behavior in a resummed calculation.